2019–20 Ivy League men's basketball season

 The 2019–20 Ivy League men's basketball season is the Ivy League's 66th season of basketball.
 Yale and Harvard are defending regular season champions.
 Yale defeated Harvard in the Ivy League tournament to each the conference's bid to the NCAA tournament last season.

 The 2019-2020 Ivy League Tournament was scheduled to take place at Harvard University, March 13–15, 2020.

 On March 10, 2020, the Ivy League announced that the 2020 Ivy League Tournament is cancelled due to the coronavirus.
 Yale was to represent the Ivy League in the 2020 NCAA Men's basketball tournament.

+The last Ivy League games were played on March 7th, 2020.
+612 days later, the Ivy League would resume play after a hiatus due to the COVID-19 pandemic.